How to become a freelance computer technician

 Sometimes called computer support specialists, freelance computer technicians install, maintain, and repair computer hardware and software for their clients.
 Simply put, computer technicians troubleshoot and analyze user problems and implement solutions.
 The work can be done in the technician’s business location, a home office, or at a customer’s location.

 The outlook for job growth in the field is good.
-Employment of computer support specialists is projected to grow 11% from 2016 to 2026, faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.
-And employment of support specialists in computer systems design and related areas is projected to grow 20% from 2016 to 2026.
-This means that companies that can’t afford to hire in-house computer technicians will most likely turn to freelancers to fill the skills gap.
+Employment of computer support specialists is projected to grow 9% from 2020 to 2030, slightly ahead of the average growth rate for all occupations (8%), according to the U.S. Bureau of Labor Statistics.
+Companies that can’t afford to hire in-house computer technicians will most likely turn to freelancers to fill the skills gap.

 Computer technician education and certifications

 To become a computer technician, you’ll need a high school diploma or equivalent.
 However, you’ll likely stand out from your competitors by earning an associate’s degree in information technology or a bachelor’s degree in computer science, engineering, or a related field.